-Team Canada Premier Selection Process
+Team Canada Academy and Premier Selection Process

 **Cheer Canada reserves the right to make changes to this process pending the development of COVID-19 cases in Canada and around the world.**

 The Cheer Canada National Team Subcommittee is looking for Canada’s best athletes to represent our country at the 2022 ICU World Cheerleading Championships.

 The 2021/2022 Season will look a little different due to COVID-19.
 This year, all athletes will try out by video submission, including those trying out for the Academy and Premier National Teams.
 Successful applicants will be invited to join the Academy, which will provide virtual training as well as an opportunity to attend three in-person skills camps.
 The skills camps are optional and will provide an opportunity to train with the Premier and Academy coaching staff.
 Academy athletes interested in trying out for the Premier National Teams will then submit a second video for consideration by the deadline listed below.

 PLEASE NOTE THAT ONLY CURRENT CHEER CANADA REGISTRANTS MAY APPLY.
 Become a member through your Provincial Sport Organization (PTSO).

 Date: April 2022 (International travel required for Premier Teams)